Neighborhood Organization In the heart of Sunnyvale, California

 Section 5.
-Duties of Chairman.
-The Chairman shall coordinate activities of the Association, approve and sign all outgoing S.N.A.I.L. correspondence, and approve all newsletters, flyers, web postings, and external e-mail.
-The Chairman shall prepare an agenda and lead meetings, and submit a monthly correspondence report.
-The Chairman shall be a second signatory on all SNAIL checks.
+Duties of Chairperson.
+The Chairperson shall coordinate activities of the Association, approve and sign all outgoing S.N.A.I.L. correspondence, and review all newsletters, flyers, web postings, and external e-mail documents for appropriateness.
+The Chairperson shall prepare a meeting agenda and lead meetings.
+The agenda items to be voted on will be published in the newsletter.
+The Chairperson shall be a second signatory on all SNAIL checks.

 Section 6.
-Duties of Vice Chairman.
-In the absence of the Chairman, the Vice Chairman shall act as Chairman.
-The Vice Chairman shall arrange the location of regular meetings, check the S.N.A.I.L.
-P.O. box weekly, and deliver mail to the Chairman or Treasurer, as appropriate.
+Duties of Vice Chairperson.
+In the absence of the Chairperson, the Vice Chairperson shall act as Chairperson.
+The Vice Chairperson shall arrange the location of regular meetings, check the S.N.A.I.L.
+P.O. box weekly, and deliver mail to the Chairperson or Treasurer, as appropriate.

 Section 7.
 Duties of Secretary.
-The Secretary shall prepare all outgoing S.N.A.I.L. correspondence and submit it to the Chairman.
 The Secretary shall be responsible for the sign-in sheet and minutes at meetings.
-The Secretary shall maintain S.N.A.I.L. correspondence files and maintain the e-mail list.
-The Secretary, or a delegate, shall prepare, duplicate and distribute newsletters to the Block Representatives.
+The Secretary shall post the purpose of all new committees to the minutes.

 Section 1.
 Scope.
 Committees are formed for the purpose of delegating work on specific projects.
 From time to time, Committees may be created as needs arise.

-Section 3.
-Committee Chairman.
+Section 2.
+Committee Chairperson.
 Any S.N.A.I.L.
-Member may be elected to serve as the Chairman of a Committee.
+Eligible person may be elected to serve as the Chairperson of a Committee.
 Elections may occur at any Regular or Special Meeting.

 Section 2.
 Duties.
-All Block Representatives shall be responsible for delivering, in a timely fashion, the monthly newsletter and other notices to all residences within their respective areas, and shall bring any relevant issues to the attention of the Membership.
+All Block Representatives shall be responsible for delivering, prior to the next general meeting, the monthly newsletter and other notices to all residences within their respective areas.

 DISSOLUTION OF ASSETS